Omar8345/hashnode-blogs-backup/cl6jefsbf0b7ixvnvhea7fgiv.md

 > *Originally published on [**DevDojo**](https://devdojo.com/omarthedev/how-to-setup-authentication-with-nodejs-cli)*

 Hello there!
 Today we will be integrating **user authentication** with your *Node.js CLI*, we will also cover how to create one, and we will make an *API* to authenticate user details!
-Without wasting such more time, let's goooo!
+Without wasting much more time, let's go!

 ## Creating our CLI